storj/docs/app/node/get-started/install-node-software/cli/storage-node/page.md

 ## Step 3.
 Run the Storage Node

 {% callout type="warning"  %}
-**Previous versions of the command that used the rather than the option will not work properly.
+**Previous versions of the command that used the `-v` option rather than the `--mount type=bind` option will not work properly.
 Copy the updated command below.**
 {% /callout %}

 {% tabs %}